 Major or Minor in Philosophy

-As a Philosophy majors or minor, you will acquire a broad competence in the history of philosophy and a thorough understanding of the systematic foundations of philosophical views.
-You will study the logic and discourses surrounding the conceptual interpretation of texts, arguments and ideas.
+As a philosophy major, you will acquire a broad competence in the history of philosophy and a thorough understanding of the systematic foundations of philosophical views.
+You will learn logic, languages, and the interpretation of texts and arguments.
+You will also have the chance to work closely with active, publishing scholars as your mentors.

-To review the requirements for the major and minor, and learn more about the departmental course structure, review the Majors/ Minors Guide (under the “Undergraduate” section of the webpage).
+To review the requirements for the major and minor, and to learn more about the departmental course structure, click on the "Major/Minor Requirements" tab.

 Our course of studies will train you in the most important "transferable skills": general problem solving, the ability to assess complex data, communication skills, persuasive power and excellent written expression.